Sign In / Sign Out

 If the Respondent received a sanction of a suspension or expulsion, the Complainant and the Respondent have the right to file an appeal within five business days of the decision.
 The ASU Disciplinary/Grievance Procedures outline this process.

-If an appeal is filed, the case will be heard by the University Hearing Board, which is comprised of two faculty members, two students, and one staff member.
+If an appeal is filed, the case will be heard by the University Hearing Board, which is comprised of three members.
+One member must be a student and one of the other members will act as Hearing Board Chair.
 The Board will set a hearing date.
 The Complainant and the Respondent will both have the opportunity to speak and to present evidence to the Board.
 SRR will work with the Complainant to assess the comfort level of being present at the hearing.
 If a person wishes to participate remotely, accommodations will be made.
 After the Board hears the case, it will make a recommendation to the Senior Vice President for Educational Outreach and Student Services, who will issue a decision.
 Both parties will be notified of the decision.
 ASU Disciplinary/Grievance Procedures outline the specific information and time requirements of an appeal.

 The University follows a written policy when investigating an allegation of sexual misconduct.
 If you are accused, you will be provided documentation about the process, what to expect, and resources.
 You will have the opportunity to meet with the investigator and to provide any information relevant to the investigation.
 You are not required to have an advisor, but you have the right to an advisor, who may or may not be an attorney.
 The ASU Disciplinary/Grievance Procedures outline this process.